Mohamad Hebous

-Mohamad Anwar Ali Hebous (محمد أنور علي حبوس; born 25 July 2001) is a footballer who plays as a left winger for club Ansar.
+Mohamad Anwar Ali Hebous (محمد أنور علي حبوس; born 25 July 2001) is a footballer who plays as a left winger for club Jwaya, on loan from Ansar.
 Born in Lebanon, he plays for the Palestine national team.

 Early life

-Hebous was born in Sidon, Lebanon to a Palestinian father originally from Sa'sa' – in the Safad Subdistrict of Mandatory Palestine – and a Lebanese mother.
+Hebous was born in Sidon, Lebanon, to a Palestinian father and a Lebanese mother.
+His father's family originated from Sa'sa', near Safad, and left the village during the Nakba in 1948.

 Club career

+Youth

 Hebous started playing football aged seven in his local neighbourhood.
 At age eight, he joined FC Saida's youth academy.
 Six years later, aged 14, Hebous joined Ukhuwa Saida, a club playing in an amateur "Palestinian diaspora" league in Lebanon.

-At age 18, Hebous signed a contract with Ansar.
+He also spent part of his youth at Romanista Football Academy.

+Ansar

+At age 18, Hebous joined Ansar.
+By January 2021, he was described as one of the club's Palestinian stars and said he was working to improve his technical and physical level in pursuit of a call-up to either the Lebanon or Palestine national teams.
+He subsequently spent about a year away from the club before returning to training in January 2022, and formally rejoined the squad in March ahead of the league championship play-off stage.
+He scored his first goal of the 2022–23 Lebanese Premier League season in Ansar's 3–0 victory over Akhaa Ahli Aley on 30 October 2022.

+In September 2023, Hebous briefly stopped training because of internal issues at the club, but returned to team training after the matter was resolved.
+He scored in several important matches during the 2023–24 season, including goals against Ahed in February and Racing Beirut in May 2024.
+In March 2024, he told Ad-Diyar that manager Youssef El Johary had restored his confidence and that he intended to remain with Ansar.

 On 7 April 2025, Hebous renewed his contract with Ansar until 2028.
+On 6 August 2026, Hebous was sent on a two-year loan to Jwaya.

 International career

 Hebous earned his first call-up to the Palestine national team in June 2025, making his debut in a 2026 FIFA World Cup qualification match against Kuwait.